 Approves the content of documents necessary to carry out assigned program functions and signs the DIF prior to sending the document to NRR for distribution.

-Confirms that documents meet the requirements of IMC prior to signing the document issuing form (xhibit 2).
+Confirms that documents meet the requirements of IMC 0040 prior to signing the document issuing form (exhibit 2).

-Approves and signs requests for regional comments on documents in accordance with applicable office guidance.
+Approves and signs requests for regional comments on IM documents in accordance with applicable office guidance.

-04.0
+04.06 NRR Branch Chiefs

-Branch chiefs responsible for NRR-owned documents will sign the NRR Document Issuing Form (DIF) to approve issuing, revising, updating or deleting documents that fall under the cognizance of their organization.
+Branch chiefs responsible for NRR-owned IM documents will sign the NRR Document Issuing Form (DIF) to approve issuing, revising, updating, or deleting documents that fall under the cognizance of their organization.
+Branch chiefs must also approve documents that will be redesignated “Reference Only.”
 Branch chiefs will ensure comment resolution results are communicated and that there is awareness of final comment dispositioning prior to submitting to the IM coordinator for issuance.

+Branch Chiefs, DRO

+Branch chiefs in DRO are responsible for authorizing comment memos and for providing branch-level approval of final documents to be issued for documents owned by their branch.

-Chief, Reactor Inspection Branch Reactor Assessment Branch
+Chief, Reactor Inspection Branch (DRO/IRIB) or Reactor Assessment Branch (DRO/IRAB)

+The IRAB or IRIB Chief is responsible for authorizing all Part 50 reactor Document for Comment memos for documents owned by all organizations within NRR and for reviewing all final NRR-owned IM documents.
+The exception would be documents sent for regional comments that are owned by other branches in DRO; those will be approved by the owning DRO branch chief prior to submittal to the NRR IM coordinator.

+The IRAB and IRIB branch chiefs are also responsible for identifying the organization or individual who is responsible for any NRR document that does not have a clear or current document lead.

 Assigns (and re-assigns) document leads in their respective branches as necessary.
-Reviews and approves content for all documents that relate to the ROP unless otherwise stated in this IMC.
+Reviews and approves content for all IM documents that relate to the ROP unless otherwise stated in this IMC.
 Provides final approval to issue minor document revisions and deletions.
-In addition to the designated NSIR branch chief review and approval identified in section 04.0, the NRR/DRO/IRIB reviews and approves content for documents that relate to the security cornerstone and emergency preparedness cornerstone of the ROP.
+In addition to the designated NSIR branch chief review and approval identified in section 04.07, the NRR/DRO/IRIB branch chief reviews and approves content for IM documents that relate to the security cornerstone and emergency preparedness cornerstone of the ROP.
 The IRIB/IRAB branch chief will notify DRO management of IMC and IP revisions on a periodic basis.

 Reviews cROP and non-ROP documents to ensure program alignment with no adverse impact on the ROP.

 Approves and signs requests for regional and office comments for ROP program documents.
-May approve deviations from IMC 0040 formatting requirements.
+May approve deviations from IMC 0040 structural or IMC 0040 Appendix A formatting requirements.
 Confirms the approval with the NRR IM coordinator prior to issuance for regional and office comments.

-Confirms branch staff has performed a periodic review of each ROP document selected for revision, deletion or transfer of the document based on the review criteria described in section 04.02.j. above.
-Assists in notifying stakeholders of the intent to revise, delete or transfer these documents from the active as necessary.
+Confirms branch staff has performed a periodic review of each ROP document selected for revision, deletion, or transfer of the document based on the review criteria described in section 04.02.j. above.
+Assists in notifying stakeholders of the intent to revise, delete, or transfer these documents from the active IM as necessary.
 Most notification will be accomplished via the normal comment period described in IMC 0040.

+Ensures consistent use of mandatory versus discretionary language is used in all ROP inspection procedures.

-04.0 Chief, Branch, NSIR/DPR// Chief, Security Oversight Support Branch, NSIR/DSO/SOSB
+04.07 Chief, Regulatory Policy and Oversight Branch, NSIR/DPR/POB/ Chief, Security Oversight Support Branch, NSIR/DSO/SOSB

-Reviews and approves documents that relate to the security cornerstone and emergency preparedness areas of the cROP/ROP.
+Reviews and approves IM documents that relate to the security cornerstone (SOSB) and emergency preparedness (POB) areas of the cROP/ROP.

-Approves and signs requests for regional comments on documents that relate to the security cornerstone and emergency preparedness areas of the cROP/ROP in accordance with applicable office guidance.
+Approves and signs requests for regional comments on IM documents that relate to the security cornerstone and emergency preparedness areas of the cROP/ROP in accordance with applicable office guidance.